Basavarajsm2102/MLOPS-proj-2/README.md

   - `AWS_SECRET_ACCESS_KEY`
   - `AWS_DEFAULT_REGION`
   - `ECR_REPO`
-  🔐 Secures credentials for CI-CD.
+  🔐 Secures credentials for the CI-CD pipeline.

 ---

 ### 31. CI-CD Pipeline Trigger
 - The CI-CD pipeline will trigger on the next commit and push to the repository.
-  🚀 Automates deployment of the insurance prediction app.
+  🚀 Automates deployment of the insurance prediction app in the MLOps workflow.

 ---